Rakib383/L2-Assignment-1/README.md

 **any vs unknown vs never:**
 The `any` type disables type checking, making your code unsafe by default if we didn't give type typescript infer this as any type.
 Use `unknown` when the type isn't known and in future you'll be forced to do type checks before using it.
 The `never` type indicates that something should never happen.

-Using these features thoughtfully will make your code more robust, safer, and easier to maintain.
+Using these features thoughtfully will make your code more safer and easier to maintain.